White Chocolate Cracker Jack Popcorn Cookie Recipe

 • 1 teaspoon cinnamon

-• 1/2 cup white chocolate chips
+• 1/2 cup white chocolate chips or a chocolate bar, chopped roughly

 Toasted Peanuts

-• 1/2 cup peanuts, preferably unsalted
+• 1/2 cup unsalted, unshelled peanuts

-• 1/2 teaspoon Diamond Crystal Kosher salt
+• 1/2 teaspoon Diamond Crystal Kosher salt use half if using Morton's

 • 1/2 tablespoon butter